developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxXMLManager/index.md

 ## What's Next
-Now that you have learned how to configure XML Processing Mode using XML Manager on your Symbol devices through applications, let us try to understand and implement some of the other new Mx features introduced in V 3.0.
-So in the next tutorial, we will concentrate on the "Wireless Manager" Mx feature and try to explore this feature by creating a tutorial.
+Now that you have learned how to configure XML Processing Mode using XML Manager on your Symbol devices through applications, let us try to understand and implement some of the other new MX features introduced in V 3.0.
+So in the next tutorial, we will concentrate on the "Wireless Manager" MX feature and try to explore this feature by creating a tutorial.